arnog/mathlive/CONTRIBUTOR_GUIDE.md

 project.
 In addition, follow these guidelines:
 * **Tabs** are expanded to **four spaces**
 * Quotes are preferably **single quotes**.
 Use double-quotes when inside a single-quoted string.
-Using backtick for multiline quotes is OK.
+Using backtick (template strings)for multiline quotes is OK.
 * **Typecheck** using `typeof v === 'string'`, `typeof v === 'number'`, etc...
 Use `Array.isArray(v)` to check for arrays.
 * **Conditional evaluation** Use conditional evaluation shortcuts when applicable